Friends’ Dances

 wave-of-4 across the set

-Balance the wave, ladies allemande right once as the gents orbit halfway
+Balance the wave, centers allemande right once as the outsides orbit halfway

 counterclockwise